dlorpen/geotech/README.md

 # geotech

-Tools for doing geotech things
+This repository is a place to find some very basic tools for doing geotech things related to core logging.